rero/developer-resources/rero-instances/generate-changelog.md

 1. Edit the following in `config.ini`:
    1. `repo`: the name of the project (`rero-ils`, `rero-ils-ui`, `sonar`, ...)
    2. `from_tag` and `to_tag`: Title of latest release (e.g. `v1.10.0`) and
    title of next release (e.g. `v1.11.0`).
 2. Run `poetry run ./changelog.py --token <your-github-token>`
 3. Check `PYCHANGELOG.md` for your changelog
 4. Copy the generated changelog from `PYCHANGELOG.md` to the top of your project's `CHANGELOG.md`.

+:warning: With poetry >1.5.0, `poetry run ./changelog.py` might not work because of path problems.
+If that happens, just put `changelog.py` in a folder and run it from there.
+E.g. `poetry run /changelog/changelog.py`

 ### Verification

 1. After generating a changelog, check carefully that:
    * Only the new release has been added to the `CHANGELOG.md` file
    * The listed issues and PRs correspond to the ones that have been closed/merged for this release (not more, not less!)
-2. Manually fix any blatantly unclear or non-pertinent info in the generated list.
+1. Manually fix any blatantly unclear or non-pertinent info in the generated list.
 If necessary, edit the issue directly in Github and generate the changelog again.
-Sometimes issues are closed wihtout being fixed.
-If someone closed an issue and forogt to tag it as `stale`, `wontfix` or `duplicate`, the generator will add it to the changelog.
+Sometimes issues are closed without being fixed.
+If someone closed an issue and forgot to tag it as `stale`, `wontfix` or `duplicate`, the generator will add it to the changelog.
-3. Once everything looks fine, save the file and keep on with the release!
+1. Once everything looks fine, save the file and keep on with the release!

 ### GitHub's API Token